lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP1 title='Compression/decompression at the LPWAN bondary'}

-In the second example, {{Fig-SCHCCOAP2}}, the SCHC compression is applied in the CoAP layer, compressing the CoAP header
+Figure 2 shows the second use case, where the first instance of SCHC compresses the CoAP header at the application layer independently of the other layers.
-independently of the other layers.
-The RuleID and the Compression Residue are encrypted using
+The RuleID and the Compression Residue are encrypted using a mechanism such as DTLS.
-a mechanism such as DTLS.
 Only the other end can decipher the information.
-If needed, layers below
+If needed, the layers below use a second instance of SCHC.

-use SCHC to compress the header as defined in {{rfc8724}} document.
+This use case realizes an End-to-End context initialization between the Sender and the Receiver.
-This use case realizes an End-to-End context initialization between the sender and the receiver and is out-of-scope of this document.
+This initialization is out-of-scope of this document.

 ~~~~